Presentation Information

 Base Layers:

-Socioeconomic Vulnerability refers to the socioeconomic status domain/subset of the CDC’s Social Vulnerability Index (SVI), and is at the census tract level.
-Socioeconomic vulnerability ranks tracts within the state on 5 factors: below 150% poverty, unemployed, housing cost burden, no high school diploma, and no health insurance.
+Socioeconomic (SES) Vulnerability refers to the socioeconomic status domain/subset of the CDC’s Social Vulnerability Index (SVI) 2020.
+Socioeconomic vulnerability ranks census tracts within Georgia on 5 factors: below 150% poverty, unemployed, housing cost burden, no high school diploma, and no health insurance.
 Percentile ranking values range from 0 to 1, with higher values indicating greater vulnerability/lower socioeconomic status.
-Quintiles were used to create class breaks.
+Quintiles of the percentile rankings were used to create class breaks (Very Low, Low, Average, High and Very High SES Vulnerability).
+Keep in mind that “Very Low” SES Vulnerability equates to a High SES status.
 For more information see https://www.atsdr.cdc.gov/placeandhealth/svi/index.html.
 For data dictionary click here.

 Street Map